dip-proto/fastly.js/fastly-vcl/vcl-functions/uuid_functions.md

    - Content identification: Use uuid.version5() for deterministic content IDs
    - Distributed tracing: Use uuid.version4() for correlation IDs
    - Caching: Use uuid.version5() for deterministic cache keys
-   - Service identification: Use uuid.dns() for service IDs
+   - Service identification: Use uuid.version5() with uuid.dns() as the namespace